PrestaShop/docs/src/content/1.7/development/architecture/migration-guide/forms/CRUD-form.md

 ## Form builder

-When using form builder oyu only need to worry about passing the `Form type` and `Form data provider`.
+When using form builder you only need to worry about passing the `Form type` and `Form data provider`.
 By using these methods:

 * **getForm(array $data = [], array $options = [])** - method used to retrieve form.
 Optional parameter `$data` and `$options` can be passed to `Symfony  Form Builder`.